legislation/clml-schema/README.md

 Features and Fixes (TBC):
 * New schema version numbering scheme introduced (see below)
 * New schema release documentation file (this file)
-* #171209490 - new attribute values supported for EU Minor document classification in BlockAmendment (with refactoring and re-use of MinorType)
+* PT 171209490 - new attribute values supported for EU Minor document classification in BlockAmendment (with refactoring and re-use of MinorType)
-* #171488633 - the legsialtion .xsd schema can now be used for validation with MSXML4 or .Net validators (changes to atom.xsd and xml.xsd)
+* PT 171488633 - the legislation.xsd schema can now be used for validation with MSXML4 or .Net validators (changes to atom.xsd and xml.xsd)
-* #TBD
+* TBD

 ## Top-level schemas